smileinnovation/weblog/_posts/2019-05-22-smile-vivatech-2019-report.md

 subtitle: Vivatech was everywhere during 3 days, all the cutting technology was here, accessible to the tech-savvy person you are.
 slug: smile-vivatech-2019-report
 description: Welcome to our Vivatech 2019 overview.
-tags: startup,vivatech,retail,future-of-work,ai
+tags:
+- startup
+- vivatech
+- retail
+- future-of-work
+- ai
-author: Fabien Gasser
+author: fagas
-username: fabien_gasser
 ---

-# Smile Vivatech 2019 report

 ### Vivatech was everywhere for 3 days, all the cutting technology was here, accessible to the tech-savvy person you are.